 When the goal is quick market entry and room to grow, frameworks become more than tools.
 They turn into strategic decisions that shape months—or even years—of competitive advantage.

-I would add a fifth point, too: time-to-market.
-Speed matters—not just for launching new products, but also for responding to industry changes and customer feedback without long delays.
+Additionally, I consider a fifth criterion: time-to-market.
+Speed is essential—not only for launching innovative products but also for quickly adapting to market changes and responding to customer feedback without delay.

 A story from the field: When frameworks made (or broke) a project